 Subtitling vs. dubbing

 Of course, subtitles are not the only form of audiovisual translation.
 The other main way to translate audiovisual content is dubbing.
 There are various forms of dubbing, but the most common one is for the original dialogue to be replaced with recorded dialogue in the new language, though it’s worth noting that this varies from country to country.

 Although there is an argument that dubbing allows the target audience to enjoy video content in a more similar way to the original viewers (without reading), it does come with several disadvantages.
 For businesses, the most significant drawback is the cost.
 Not only are translators required to render the text, but you also need voice actors and sound mixers to bring it all together.
 Subtitles are a much cheaper alternative, even if you don’t provide the translator with video transcription.

 Technical considerations of subtitles

-Not all translators can create subtitles; there are numerous technical factors that the translator must understand and strict specifications that the subtitles must meet, so it’s always best to work with an experienced subtitle translator and a translation service provider that specializes in audiovisual translation and are familiar with subtitling software.
+Not all translators can create subtitles; there are numerous technical factors that the translator must understand and strict specifications that the subtitles must meet, so it’s always best to work with an experienced subtitle translator and a translation service provider that specializes in audiovisual translation and is familiar with subtitling software.

 Some of the many issues subtitle translators have to consider are:

-- The number of characters and lines on the screen at once (typically no more than 70 characters over two lines).
+- The number of characters and lines on the screen at once (typically no more than 70 characters over two lines)

-- How long a subtitle can be on the screen: it needs to be there enough time to be read, but not so long that the audio and visual don’t match with the subtitle.
+- How long a subtitle can be on the screen: it needs to be there enough time to be read, but not so long that the audio and visual don’t match with the subtitle

-- Where to break the line: this should make sense with the grammar and punctuation of the sentence to make it easier to read.
+- Where to break the line: this should make sense with the grammar and punctuation of the sentence to make it easier to read

-- How to use punctuation to capture emotions expressed.
+- How to use punctuation to capture emotions expressed

-- Where the subtitles will appear on the screen -this may depend on the language of the subtitles.
+- Where the subtitles will appear on the screen – this may depend on the language of the subtitles